Aquatic Plants · Rare Species · Growing Guide

 Buy Authentic Komarov Lotus Seeds

-Fresh seeds harvested from the native range in Russia's Far East.
+Fresh seeds, harvested from the native range in Russia's Far East.
+Shipped worldwide with growing instructions.